Multiple Kansas City area schools closing due to incoming winter storm - NewsBreak

 KANSAS CITY, Mo. — Multiple school districts across the Kansas City metro have announced they will be closed Thursday due to anticipated winter weather conditions.

-Olathe Public Schools, Shawnee Mission School District, Blue Valley Schools, Kansas City, Kansas and Leavenworth and Lansing schools announced they will be closed Thursday due to the predicted forecast .CLOSINGS: Check our list of school and local closures around Kansas City
+In Kansas, Olathe Public Schools, Shawnee Mission School District, Blue Valley Schools, Kansas City, Kansas, Lawrence, Eudora, Leavenworth and Lansing schools announced they will be closed Thursday due to the predicted forecast .CLOSINGS: Check our list of school and local closures around Kansas City

+On the Missouri side, Belton, Independence, Liberty, North Kansas City, Park Hill and Odessa schools have all announced no school for Thursday due to weather.

-UMKC, Lee’s Summit Schools and Ray-Pec Schools announced all classes will move to virtual learning Thursday.
+University of Missouri-Kansas City, Lee’s Summit Schools, Center School District, Blue Springs and Ray-Pec schools announced all classes will move to virtual learning Thursday.

+The Turner School District in KCK announced buildings will be closed Thursday and high school students will move to virtual learning.

 Spring Hill Schools and Bonner Springs USD 204 are closed through Monday in observance of President’s Day on Monday.

-Kansas City, Missouri, Raytown schools have already scheduled to be closed Thursday for parent teacher conferences.
+Schools in De Soto, Kansas as well as Raytown and Kansas City, Missouri are already scheduled to be closed Thursday for parent teacher conferences.

 Sara Croke, founder of Weather or Not Inc., helps decision-makers make those decisions about weather.
 She often is involved in decisions on cancellations and changes of plans.